Aldi Job Application Online for Employment and Careers

 Soon after, it began opening its doors in many other countries around the world, and in 1976, it opened up its first store in the United States in Iowa City, Iowa.

-The headquarters are now located in Batavia, Illinois, and Aldi has over 2,000 stores across the United States and over 25,000 employees helping this company grow rapidly.
+The headquarters are now located in Batavia, Illinois, and Aldi has grown to more than 2,400 stores across the United States and has over 45,000 employees helping this company grow rapidly.
+(Aldi plans to operate nearly 3,200 stores nationwide by the end of 2028.)

 As an employee, you’ll quickly find out that Aldi carries 90% of its own products under its exclusive brands.
 This means anyone shopping there for the first time will not find many products that look like what a regular American supermarket would carry.